 Compensate Your Interns

 Compensating interns will not only help attract the best talent, it will also help attract a larger, more diverse group of applicants, including those who may be unable to take an unpaid position.
-Additionally, the U.S. Department of Labor has a set of six criteria regarding what constitutes a legal, unpaid internship.
+Additionally, the U.S. Department of Labor has a "primary beneficiary" test to determine if an individual can be classified as a legal unpaid intern.

 If you are unsure what to compensate your interns, options vary, but the CCD recommends a pro-rated salary comparable to an entry-level employee at your organization.
 If a full-time, entry-level position receives $40,000, consider pro-rating that payment over the 2-3 month period they will work for you.